Joint and individual variation explained (JIVE) for integrated analysis of multiple data types: Model factorization

 Joint structure is represented by the common score matrix $S$.
-These scores elicit patterns in the samples that explain variability across multiple datatypes.
-The loading matrices $U_i$ indicate how these joint scores are expressed in the rows (variables) of datatype $i$.
-The score matrices $S_i$ elicit sample patterns individual to datatype $i$, with variable loadings $W_i$.
+These scores summarize patterns in the samples that explain variability across multiple data types.
+The loading matrices $U_i$ indicate how these joint scores are expressed in the rows (variables) of data type $i$.
+The score matrices $S_i$ summarize sample patterns individual to data type $i$, with variable loadings~$W_i$.